In Kelowna, Kasugai Gardens and Elysium Garden-Nursery are perfect for peaceful afternoon retreats.

 A family labour of love, Elysium Garden-Nursery is located in Kelowna's Belgo neighbourhood.
 The former apple orchard retains rows of old trees interspersed with perennial beds in formal and informal arrangements.
 Stroll beneath the apple blossom bower in spring and smell the lavender in summer.
 Wander among beds of tulips, peonies, lilies, irises and roses.
 Check the nameplates to identify dozens more flowers and shrubs in the herb garden and drought resistant native plant species in the xeriscape area.

 2834 Belgo Rd

 Kelowna, British Columbia

-1.6 ha (4 ac) of stunning perennial gardens and Japanese inspired garden carved out of a lovely old apple orchard.
+1.6 ha (4 ac) of stunning perennial gardens and a Japanese inspired garden carved out of a lovely old apple orchard.
 Surrounded by unobstructed mountain views and pastoral countryside.
 Fragrant herbs, roses, lush English borders, rocky, scree & xeriscape gardens, woodlands, peony, day-lily and iris beds.
 Meticulously maintained organically, and gorgeous in all seasons.
 Unique perennials for sale.
 Designated picnic area within gardens.

 Elysium Gardens is also an outstanding venue for wedding ceremonies and photos.
 Our chapel-like gazebo is approached by strolling up 'Lavender Lane'.
 A Must See!